KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 Prior to beginning my 100 Days of Code journey I had been an ESL teacher for 8 years.
 Last year I began to teach myself HTML and CSS whilst working full time.
 I used Codecademy as my main learning resource.

-In preperation for the School of Code Bootcamp I left my job and spent the 7 weeks beforehand trying to prepare myself as much as possible.
+In preparation for the School of Code Bootcamp I left my job and spent the 7 weeks beforehand trying to prepare myself as much as possible.
 I completed the JS Fundamental sections of Jonas Schmedtmann's Complete JavaScript course on Udemy, as well as the Fundamentals section of his NodeJS course.
 I also had a brief introduction into using PostgresSQL.
 After that I managed to work my way through most of the Learn React for Free course on Scrimba and also had some time to refresh my Flexbox and Grid knowledge.
 I also reviewed my CSS and HTML knowledge as well as UI/UX design fundamentals.

 As part of the SOC pre-course task I was introduced to git and github.
 I also completed another course on Udacity where I learned the fundamentals of the command line and git.

 ### **Day 1**

 My first day at School of Code.
-Lots of nervous excitment but met some wonderful people.
+Lots of nervous excitement but met some wonderful people.

 #### What we covered